 For some reason, this stuck with me.

-When on vacation in Gulf Shores with my family during the summer of 1990, I was talking with my father – who, it seems, plays as large a role in this history as does anyone else – about a book he’d recently heard about.
-It was a novel called The Stand, which was about an epic battle between good and evil; it was written, he said, by Steven Spielberg.
+When on vacation in Gulf Shores with my family during the summer of 1990, my Dad told me about a a book he’d recently read a review of.
+It was called The Stand, and was about an epic battle between good and evil; it was written, he said, by Steven Spielberg.

 “Really?”
 I asked, immediately interested.
 Despite the woeful Poltergeist incident of 1982 (and a similar one involving Twilight Zone: The Movie the next year), I was a devoted Spielberg fan, and counted Close Encounters of the Third Kind, E.T., and the Indiana Jones films as being among my favorite movies.
-I’d even enjoyed The Color Purple and Empire of the Sun, which my parents had taken me to see, and Always, which I’d taken my brother to see; I’d watched every episode of Amazing Stories; I’d loved Spielberg productions like The Goonies and Gremlins and Back to the Future; and I’d read and loved the sequel to E.T. which William Kotzwinkle wrote from a story by Spielberg.
+I’d even enjoyed The Color Purple and Empire of the Sun, which my parents had taken me to see, and Always, which I’d seen with my brother; I’d watched every episode of Amazing Stories; I’d loved Spielberg productions like The Goonies and Gremlins and Back to the Future; and I’d read and loved the sequel to E.T.
+(The Book of the Green Planet, which William Kotzwinkle wrote from a story by Spielberg).

 So the news that Spielberg had written an epic novel about the battle between good and evil made it a foregone conclusion that I was going to be tracking that novel down, capturing it, and consuming it.
 I was on the hunt for The Stand as soon as the trip to the beach was over.